 Joey grew up in the suburbs of Chicago where he spent his summers camping in Wisconsin at Devil's Lake State Park.
 In 2011, after spending a semester in Antarctica doing field research, he graduated from the University of Illinois at Chicago with a bachelors degree in earth and environmental sciences.
 Joey's first experience with western landscapes was as a corpsmember with the Montana Conservation Corps in 2012.
 Since then, he has worked for conservation corps in Arizona and Colorado and spent two more seasons with the MCC.
 All of these experiences have taught Joey how important wild places are and that they need to be protected.
-He is excited to get to protect these wild landscapes as he joins us for a second season with SBFC!
+He is excited to continue to protect these wild landscapes as he joins us for a second season with SBFC!

 Trevor grew up in Evanston, Illinois where he developed a passion for the outdoors through his time with the Boy Scouts of America.
 Before working for the Selway-Bitterroot Frank Church Foundation he spent two summers guiding canoe trips in the Boundary Waters of Minnesota for the Boy Scouts and, last season, completed a Conservation Corps internship through the Bob Marshall Wilderness Foundation.
 These experiences helped shape his love for wilderness areas and working for non-profits.
 Trevor is looking forward to working for the SBFC Foundation because not only does he get to work outside in beautiful wild spaces, he gets to share this experience and his love for the outdoors with others.
 Trevor is back for a second season in the Selway with SBFC!